Jacob Hendrik Pierneef

 JH Pierneef was born on 13 August 1886 in Pretoria.
 During 1900-1903, Pierneef and his family moved to Holland, where works of old European masters made a lasting impression on him.

 On the family’s return to Pretoria in 1903, Pierneef was employed at a grocer, tobacco shop and later the State Library.
 By the mid-1910’s Pierneef started travelling extensively, boasting his first solo exhibitions and art related talks country wide.
 By the mid-1920’s he undertook another influential trip to Europe, and on his return visited various countries along the east coast of Africa.

 His intimate knowledge of the Southern African landscape and architecture found expression in his work.
 Because line was so important in his art, he naturally excelled as a sketcher and graphic artist.
 An extensive collection of sketches and graphic works, including a large number of linocuts – many of which portray the Southern African landscape and architecture – attest to his mastery.

 This great South African master passed away on 4 October 1957 in his hometown Pretoria.

 Pierneef’s greatness has been acknowledge by, inter alia, three honorary doctorates, his works are represented world-wide in private and corporate collections, whilst it is continuously increasing in value on art auctions.

-The La Motte Wine Estate boasts its permanent heritage collection in the museum and a series of 128 linocut prints displayed in various visiting areas on the estate.
+La Motte Wine Estate hosts Pierneef’s permanent heritage collection in the museum while a series of 128 linocut prints are displayed in various visiting areas on the estate.